From the time I was a little child, I always asked myself: Is the American Bully a good family dog?

 Yes, the American Bully is extremely powerful and strong, and if taught to do so, there’s no doubt that they probably could be vicious.

-Though their powerful strength, muscular build, large head, broad skulls, and chiseled jaws could lead some to fear the breed based off of look alone, the truth is that they are really gentle giants who just want a snuggle.
+Their powerful strength, muscular build, large head, broad skulls, and chiseled jaws could lead some to fear the breed.
+The truth is that they are really gentle giants who just want a snuggle.

 What Is The Temperament Of The American Bully?